-Channel surf by listening to on-screen
+Channel surf by listening to on-screen menus and guides

 Talking Guide on Genie® DVR for DIRECTV is a text-to-speech screen reader that provides audio output to accompany on-screen textual menus and guides.